Structures and Functions in Living Organisms · 6 question types

 Body cells only function properly within a small range of water content.
 Too little water in the blood and cells lose water by osmosis and shrink.
 Too much water and cells swell and may burst.
 The kidneys keep things in balance by adjusting how much water they leave in the urine.

-The hormone that controls this adjustment is ADH (antidiuretic hormone).
+The hormone that controls this adjustment is (antidiuretic hormone).
 The word "antidiuretic" means "against urine production", so high ADH makes the kidneys produce less urine.

 The body uses a negative feedback loop to keep blood water content steady.
 The loop has these stages: